A System-Level Analysis of Conference Peer Review: Institutional Memory

-In comparing the different QB-tradeoff curves of \cref{fig:Pareto_frontier_continuous}, we observe that any curves corresponding to higher-quality (i.e., lower-variance) reviews dominate similar curves corresponding to lower-quality reviews.
+In comparing the different QB-tradeoff curves of \cref{fig:Pareto_frontier_continuous} and the QA-tradeoff curves of \cref{fig:QA_Pareto_frontier_continuous}, we observe that any curves corresponding to higher-quality (i.e., lower-variance) reviews dominate similar curves corresponding to lower-quality reviews.
 We show that this is not a coincidence and holds not just for Gaussian noise in the reviews, but for Blackwell dominating review quality (defined in \cref{def:blackwell}).
 Note that the former is a special case of the latter.
+In other words, we show that a better review quality can simultaneously benefit all three stakeholders of the review system.
+In this subsection, unless otherwise specified, tradeoffs without qualification refer to both QA- and QB-tradeoffs.

 The full story is a bit more subtle.
-Whether Blackwell-dominating reviews imply better QB-tradeoffs depends on what space of acceptance policies the conference can optimize over.
-We show that if the conference has all memoryless acceptance policies available, then better reviews can always be used to simulate the worse reviews, and the conference can thus obtain at least the same QB-tradeoff.
-Therefore, better reviews weakly dominate worse reviews even when the signals do not satisfy the informativeness definition.
-However, if the conference is restricted to threshold policies and the reviews are not necessarily informative (\cref{def:informative}), carefully chosen ``worse'' reviews may actually permit the use of a better threshold policy, achieving a better QB-tradeoff.
-However, such behavior is indeed the result of signals violating the informativeness definition: if the review signals are informative, Blackwell dominance again implies a weakly better QB-tradeoff under threshold policies.
+Whether Blackwell-dominating reviews imply better tradeoffs depends on what space of acceptance policies the conference can optimize over.
+We show that if the conference has all memoryless acceptance policies available, then better reviews can always be used to simulate worse reviews, and the conference can thus obtain at least the same tradeoff.
+Therefore, better reviews weakly dominate worse reviews even when the signals do not satisfy the monotone likelihood ratio (MLR) property.
+However, if the conference is restricted to threshold policies and the reviews do not necessarily have MLR (\cref{def:informative}), carefully chosen ``worse'' reviews may actually permit the use of a better threshold policy, achieving a better tradeoff.
+However, such behavior is indeed the result of signals violating the MLR property: if the review signals have MLR, Blackwell dominance again implies a weakly better QB-tradeoff under threshold policies.

-\begin{definition}[Blackwell Dominance \cite{bohnenblust1949reconnaissance,blackwell1953equivalent}] Let $\RevSigDist: \QualSet \times \SigSet \to [0,1]$ and $\RevSigDistP: \QualSet \times \SigSet' \to [0,1]$ be two review signal distributions. $\RevSigDist$ \emph{Blackwell dominates} $\RevSigDistP$ if there exists a garbling $\gamma: \SigSet \times \SigSet' \to [0,1]$ from $\SigSet$ to $\SigSet'$, where for all $\REVSIG \in \SigSet$, $(\gamma(\REVSIG, \REVSIGP))_{\REVSIGP \in \SigSet'}$ is a distribution on $\SigSet'$, such that for all $\REVSIGP \in \SigSet'$ and all $q \in \QualSet$:
+\begin{definition}[Blackwell Dominance \citep{bohnenblust1949reconnaissance,blackwell1953equivalent}] Let $\RevSigDist: \QualSet \times \SigSet \to [0,1]$ and $\RevSigDistP: \QualSet \times \SigSet' \to [0,1]$ be two review signal distributions. $\RevSigDist$ \emph{Blackwell dominates} $\RevSigDistP$ if there exists a garbling $\gamma: \SigSet \times \SigSet' \to [0,1]$ from $\SigSet$ to $\SigSet'$, where for all $\REVSIG \in \SigSet$, $(\gamma(\REVSIG, \REVSIGP))_{\REVSIGP \in \SigSet'}$ is a distribution on $\SigSet'$, such that for all $\REVSIGP \in \SigSet'$ and all $q \in \QualSet$:

 \end{definition}